TinyOrb/RFE/ReadMe.md

 Start Application
 -----------------
 It is django application.
-So go to installation and run django application.
+So go to installation directory and run django application.

 python RFE/manage.py runserver